Hunts of Maximilian: Copies

 Well over a century after the originals, copies of the original set were made at the Gobelins factory in Paris, initially for Louis XIV of France, who commissioned two sets at different times.
-There are Gobelins copies in the Musée national du Château de Pau (1680s), the Musée Condé, Chantilly (19th century), and the Metropolitan Museum of Art (1690s).
+There are Gobelins copies in the Musée national du Château de Pau (1680s), the Musée Condé in Chantilly (19th century), and the Metropolitan Museum of Art (1690s).
 Though the Metropolitan pieces are the same as the originals, the Pau and Chantilly sets have different borders, and the astrological symbols are replaced by coats of arms.

 Various copies were made in Brussels in the late 17th century, signed by Evraert Leyniers.
-Six are in Château of Franc-Waret in Belgium (1665–1676), and three in the Musée de Brou, Bourg-en-Bresse.
-A set of six was until 1950 in the Château de Keriolet, Finistère.
+Six are in Château of Franc-Waret in Belgium (1665–1676), and three in the Musée de Brou in Bourg-en-Bresse.
+A set of six was until 1950 in the Château de Keriolet in Finistère.